 Over the past several decades, it has become increasingly socially acceptable to live with one’s romantic partner, build a life together and have a family without ever taking the step of getting legally married.
 Couples choose to forgo legal marriage for all sorts of reasons, which is perfectly understandable and more than fine.
 But just as it is important for engaged couples to understand the legal consequences of getting married, it is important for unmarried couples to understand the legal consequences of remaining unmarried.

 There is no need to take the step of getting legally wed if you choose not to.
 But you may need to take some other legal steps to safeguard your interests, your partner’s interests and your children’s interests if you and your partner share children together.
-Working with an experienced Gilbert, Arizona estate planning lawyer can help you to protect your own interests and those of your family.
+Working with a member of our team can help you to protect your own interests and those of your family.

 Cohabitation, Custody, and Support

 Because the law doesn’t legally recognize your partner’s role in your life and in your children’s lives, it may benefit your family to speak with an attorney about drafting a legally enforceable cohabitation agreement.
 Depending on your family’s unique needs, you can address virtually any subject matter within this document, provided that the law does not prohibit treatment of a specific point.
 You can discuss child support sharing expectations, property-related matters, financial obligations and even parenting plan/custody issues when appropriate.
-Every family is different, so speaking with your Gilbert, AZ estate planning lawyer will help you to be able to understand how this document could work to your particular family’s advantage on legal and practical levels.
+Every family is different, so speaking with us can help you to be able to understand how this document could work to your particular family’s advantage on legal and practical levels.

 Thinking Ahead: Estate Planning